ionlyAamir/Sigma_demo/README.md

 # Sigma_demo
-this is the demo for Git and Github  class only for you
+this is the demo for Git and Github  class only for you.